Are you on the autism spectrum?

 The ‘Autism Spectrum Quotient’ was developed by the Autism Research Centre (ARC) at the University of Cambridge.
 It gives a useful first insight into whether someone may qualify for a formal diagnosis, but please bear in mind that the test itself is by no means diagnostic.
 Take the test here.

 Please visit the ARC website for further information.

-As autism affects each individual differently, we refer to an autism spectrum.
-Just like everybody else, autistic people have unique personalities.
-The spectrum is three-dimensional and the diversity within the autism spectrum is infinite.
-That explains why auticon takes a person-centric approach: we want to create workplaces that work for people as individuals, rather than applying a one-size-fits-all formula.
+Autism affects each individual differently, thus we refer to autism as being along a spectrum.
+Autistic people possess varying capabilities and personalities, therefore we see unique diversity within the autism spectrum.
+For this reason, auticon takes a person-centric approach: we want to create workplaces that are suitable for people as individuals, rather than applying a one-size-fits-all approach.

-Some cognitive strengths tend to be more prevalent in the autism community:
+Some cognitive strengths tend to be more prevalent in the autism community include: